-To mark the 70th birthday earlier this week of the great man, we want to see how well you know…
+To mark the great man's birthday earlier week, we want to see how well you know The Cannibal in this…

 It was a style of racing that came to be dubbed la course en tête — a triple-entendre that can be translated as ‘racing from the front,’ ‘racing above all else’ and ‘racing stuck on your mind’.

 The most clear example of this is his most famous day on a bike, the 17th stage of the 1969 Tour de France.
 With over eight minutes’ overall advantage over his nearest rival, Merckx attacked alone down the Col du Tourmalet, soloed the Col d’Aubisque and won by almost eight minutes at the finish in Mourenx.
 Once again it delighted the Cycling headline writers.

 “All the way, every way, it’s Merckx,” they said.

 “Master in every sphere… Eddy Merckx, the complete champion, has the Tour de France in his pocket,” the report added, re-emphasising that Merckx “made his rivals look simply ridiculous”.

 It was tantamount to pulling his rivals’ trousers down around their legs, although it was probably not always Merckx’s intention to embarrass them in such a way.

 Eddy Merckx is his father’s son.
 Today he suggests that his attitude and work ethic were inherited from his dad, a grocer and shopkeeper in Woluwe-Saint-Pierre on the edge of Brussels.

 “The important thing is to remain yourself, and never to believe that you’ve made it, you always have to work,” he says.
 “I believe that the most important thing is to keep your two feet on the ground and never believe that you’re the best and that there’s nothing left for you to do.